isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Cohort export to BigQuery
 =========================

 Clicking the **BQ** button allows you to create a new table or append to an existing table.
-You must have registered a BigQuery data set with a Google Cloud Project on the registered Google Cloud Projects details page.
-More information on how to register a BigQuery data set can be found `here <program_data_upload.html#registering-cloud-storage-buckets-and-bigquery-data-sets>`_.
+You must have a BigQuery data set with a Google Cloud Project on the registered Google Cloud Projects details page.

 If a user wants to export a cohort to their own premade table, it is required to have the following columns:

 .. code-block:: JSON